SapphireMC/Sapphire/README.md

 }
 ```

-- For more details see [this repo](https://github.com/PaperMC/paperweight-test-plugin)
+- For more details see [paperweight example repo](https://github.com/PaperMC/paperweight-test-plugin)

 ## Setting up and building